Notion Note Taking: A Beginner's Guide

 To get started with Notion, simply create a new page or database and start adding your notes.
 You can add text, images, and other media to your notes, and you can also create links between different notes.
 You can also find a bunch of free templates that can be duplicated to your workspace.

-Quick Notes / Meeting Notes
+Notion Quick Notes

 Do you ever feel the need to capture an idea or thought before it disappears?
-I certainly do, and here's the system I created to handle that situation:
+I certainly do, and here's the system I created to handle that situation.

-First, I created a Notion page in my personal Ultimate Freelancer Dashboard, since most of my notes relate to my freelance business.
-I named the page "⚡ Quick Notes".
+First, I created a Notion page in my personal Freelancer Dashboard, since most of my notes relate to my freelance business.
+I named the page “Quick Notes".
 Inside this page is a gallery database where I store all my notes.
-Whenever I need to add a new note, I simply click the "New" button and a new page (database item) is created.
+Whenever I need to add a new note, I simply click the "New" button and a new page is created.

 I added two properties to that database: